Fernandez99fc/Fernandez99fc.github.io/Penetration Testing/Vulnix.md

 ![VirtualBox_LINUX SERVER_23_04_2024_22_06_35](https://github.com/Fernandez99fc/cybersec/assets/172477285/e2fc3928-6e47-4451-a5ab-027a4e38643d)
 By searching the database, we can see some dev/user account credentials by navigating to gallery>dev_accounts>browser and we could see some user credentials for loneferret and dreg.

 The name loneferret sounds familiar?
 When we read the blog page, we saw a welcome message to a new lead programmer.
+We could have administrative access if you can get hold of his account.
+I'm trying that first!